 NBEUK's credit policies and procedures govern all aspects of the credit risk process, including risk approval and control.
-All credit applications are reviewed and considered by Credit Committee and where appropriate, approval is recommended to Steering Committee and the Board of Directors.
+All credit applications are reviewed and considered by Credit Committee and where appropriate, approval is recommended to Steering

+Committee and the Board of Directors.
 All limits, including those for banks and sovereign entities are reviewed at least yearly and include an assessment of all relevant risk factors.

-The treatment of large exposures and provision for bad and doubtful loans is governed by the Large Exposures and Provisioning Policy Statement as approved by the Board.
+The treatment of large exposures and provision for bad and doubtful loans is governed by the Large Exposures and Provisioning Policy as approved by the Board.
 Where monies are owing, or where there is doubt that they will be received by NBEUK, or if there is objective evidence of impairment as a result of events that occurred such as significant financial difficulty of the issuer or obligor, a breach of covenants, adverse changes of the payment status of the borrower and national or local economic conditions that correlate with defaults of the relevant borrower, all loans to such obligors are automatically placed on a non-accrual basis.
 Any interest charged to the customer, but not paid, is written back and not taken into NBEUK's profit and loss account.

 NBEUK has prudent policies and procedures to build up reserves against possible losses on the asset portfolio.
 Specific provisions are in place to deal with exposures classified as impaired or where losses are expected.
-In addition, NBEUK maintains a collective impairment reserve to cover an identified part of the portfolio where observable data indicates that impairment is likely to have occurred.
 Exposures from all classes which have not been repaid 90-days after the due payment date are treated as past due under the standardised approach for credit risk.